webrecorder/replayweb.page/docs/docs/develop/cors-settings.md

 Amazon S3 and other services now support a JSON based bucket policy, as well as an older XML-based policy.

 The below examples provide access to `https://replayweb.page` to load your archive.
-When [embedding replayweb.page](./embedding), replace the URL with that of the server (origin) URL where the `<replay-web-page>` embed is hosted.
+When [embedding replayweb.page](./embedding), replace the URL with that of the server (origin) URL where the `#!html <replay-web-page>` embed is hosted.

-Both the JSON and XML options provide a method of specifying multiple origins via the JSON list or multiple `<AllowedOrigin>` tags.
+Both the JSON and XML options provide a method of specifying multiple origins via the JSON list or multiple `#!xml <AllowedOrigin>` tags.

 #### JSON-Based Configuration